 Capitulations of Santa Fé

-At this time Santa Fé was an encampment set up by the Catholic kings to prepare the conquest of nearby Granada.
-This town is just 11 kilometers from Granada.
+You can actually look up this document as Capitulaciones del Almirante don Cristóbal Colón and see it online at Memoria UNESCO.
+In 1492 Santa Fé had an encampment set up by the Catholic kings.
+Located outside the city in preparation for the conquest of Granada.
+This town is just 11 kilometres from Granada.